 Susan held her breath, slowly climbing the stairs to the attic.
 How many years had it been?
-Oh, twenty, at least.
+Oh, thirty, at least.
 And now she was finally able to see it all.
 Last step.
 In front of her was the attic door.

 Susan turned the old brass handle.
 The door was locked!
 She laughed.
 Despite her frustration, Susan realised she should have known.
 Of course Mother would have securely locked it; far too many secrets to be available for others to see.
 She knew her mother too well; knew the obsession with secrecy and was now annoyed for not thinking she might need a key.

 Tugging her phone from her back pocket, Susan clicked in Toby’s number.
 ‘Tobes, the effing door is locked, please come and help me.
 It’s our last chance.’
 ‘Honestly, Susan, is it really important to see that old stuff?’
 ‘Yes, Tobes, it is.
 Please come and help me open the sodding door,’ Susan pleaded.
 Toby arrived at their old family home with carpenter’s tools and lock-picking implements.
 He was a handy type and soon, ‘Bingo!’ the door opened.
 (Not popped open, but squeaked and creaked laboriously open).

 Susan made her way to the one window and dragged aside the old curtain to shed some light.
 She looked around.
 Things she had forgotten about appeared as her eyes adjusted to the dimness.
 The old bentwood chair that Mother was always going to have repaired; the awful floral cushions that never matched anything but were ‘too good’ to throw away.